tarantool/cartridge-cli/README.rst

 Usage
 -------------------------------------------------------------------------------

-For more details, say:
+For more details, run ``--help``:

 .. code-block:: bash

    cartridge --help

-The following commands are supported:
+Cartridge CLI has the following commands:

 * ``create`` — create a new application from template;
 * ``build`` — build the application for local development and testing;